jsbachiller/jsbachiller.github.io/_pages/es-es/about.md

 ---
 page_id: About
 layout: about
-title: Sobre mi
+title: Sobre mí
 permalink: /
 <!-- subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc. -->

 profile:
   align: right
-  image: false
+  image: SB_pic_2.jpg
   image_circular: false # crops the image to make it circular
   more_info:
     <!-- <p>555 your office number</p>